Pokhran-II: Preparation

-The Indian Intelligence Bureau had been aware of the capability of the United States spy satellites in detecting Indian test preparations.
+India's Intelligence Bureau had been aware of the capability of the United States spy satellites in detecting Indian test preparations.
 Therefore, the tests required complete secrecy and the 58th Engineer Regiment of the Indian Army Corps of Engineers was tasked with preparing the test sites without being detected.
 Work was mostly done during night, and equipment was returned to the original place during the day to give the impression that it was never moved.
 Bomb shafts were dug under camouflage netting and the dug-out sand was shaped like natural sand dunes.
 Cables and sensors were either covered with sand or concealed using native vegetation.
 A select group was involved in the detonation process with all personnel required to wear uniforms to preserve the secrecy of the tests.
 They were given pseudo-names and they traveled in smaller groups to avoid detection.

 Scientists and engineers of BARC, the Atomic Minerals Directorate for Exploration and Research (AMDER), and DRDO were involved in the development and assembly of the bombs.
 Three laboratories of the DRDO were involved in designing, testing and producing components for the bombs, including the detonators, the implosion and high-voltage trigger systems.
 These were also responsible for systems engineering, aerodynamics and safety.
 The bombs were transported moved from BARC at 3 am on 1 May 1998 to Bombay airport, then flown in an Indian Air Force's AN-32 aircraft to Jaisalmer Airport.
 It was then transported to Pokhran in an army convoy of four trucks, and this required three trips.
-The devices were delivered to the device preparation building, which was designated as Prayer Hall'.
+The devices were delivered to the device preparation building, which was designated as Prayer Hall.